PickYourOwn.org

 - holds the lids on the jar until after

-the jars cool - then you don't need them
+the jars cool - then you remove them, save them and reuse them

-5. Canning jar funnel
+5. Canning Jar funnel

 - to fill the jars

-Frequently Asked Questions
+Feedback, Comments and Frequently Asked Questions

 Pressure canners!

-If you want to can low-acid foods such as red meats, sea food, poultry, milk, and all fresh vegetables with the exception of most tomatoes, jams and pickled vegetables, you will need a pressure canner.
+If you want to can low-acid foods such as red meats, sea food, poultry, milk, and all fresh vegetables with the exception of most tomatoes, jams, jellies and pickled vegetables, you will need a pressure canner.
 These foods fit into the low acid group since they have an acidity, or pH level, of 4.6 or greater.
 The temperature which must be reached and maintained (for a specified amount of time) to kill the bacteria is 240 F. Pressure canning is the only canning method recommended safe by the U.S.D.A. for low-acid foods such as vegetables, meats, and fish.
-Ordinary water bath canners can only reach 212 F and can not to kill the types of bacteria that will grow in low acid foods.
+Ordinary water bath canners can only reach 212 F and cannot to kill the types of bacteria that will grow in low acid foods.
 This temperature can be reached only by creating steam under pressure as achieved in quality pressure canners.

 There are several manufacturers of pressure canners.
 The two leading ones are Presto and All American (Wisconsin Aluminum).
 They are more expensive than water bath canners, but extremely well built - I bought mine in 1988 and it still looks and works like new!